 Presenter: Dr. Geris Serran, Psychologist, Correctional Services of Canada

 Presenter: Det.
-Ron McCarthy, Ottawa Police Service (High Risk Offender Unit)
+Ron McCarthy, Ottawa Police Service (High Risk Unit)

-Following the Basic Training (sessions #1-4), we will conduct our volunteer screening process including an interview with the coordinator and two Board members, references will be checked and successful applicants will be asked to obtain a Police Check (cost waived to CoSA volunteers).
+Following the Basic Training (sessions #1-5), we will conduct volunteer screening (interview with two staff and a Board member; references checked).
+Successful applicants will be required to obtain a Police Check (cost minimized to CoSA volunteers).
 Approved volunteers will then proceed to the final session.

-5. Practical Applications of CoSA (with active and new, approved volunteers, Date TBD)
+Practical Applications of CoSA (with active and new, approved volunteers)

 Facilitated by CoSA-Ottawa Staff

-- Discussion and Q&A (common challenges, what works, working intentionally with a core member, etc.)
+• Discussion and Q&A with experienced volunteers and staff (common challenges, what works, working intentionally with a core member, etc.)